Robofied/Awesome-Computer-Vision-Guide/CONTRIBUTING.md

 git clone https://github.com/this-is-you/Awesome-Computer-Vision-Guide.git
 ```

 where `this-is-you` is your GitHub username.
-Here you're copying the contents of the first-contributions repository on GitHub to your computer.
+Here you're copying the contents of the Robofied vision repository on GitHub to your computer.

 ## Create a branch